Introduction to Autonomous Vehicles

 Thank you for your interest in this class.
 The Winter 2020 section is currently at capacity, but stay tuned because we plan to offer it again in future quarters.
 See the upcoming Spring 2020 Session.

-We are currently at capacity for the Winter 2022 session.
-Please apply for the Spring 2022 session.
+We are currently at capacity for the Spring 2022 session.
+Please apply for the Fall 2022 session.

 - Tuesday from 17:30-19:50,